EarthPol/epmc-docs/docs/faq.md

    - You have a Minecraft Account
    - You are connecting using Minecraft Java edition.
    - The EarthPol Server is online: Check Here
+   - Make sure you are not using Lunar Client

 Still having issues?
 You can try to change your DNS server to Cloudflare's Name Server Services.